jgyates/genmon/README.md

       # This option will display the contents of additional registers that appear to be
       # associated with sensors of some type, for example one register outputs almost
       # half of the frequency.
 I assume this is used internally by the controller.

+    uselegacysetexercise = False
+      # This option enables using and alternate method for writing the exercise time.
+      # Some version of the Evolution firmware only support the legacy method of writing
+      # the exercise time.
+The legacy method is a bit more convoluted and the current
+      # implementation may result in the exercise time being off by one or two minutes
+      # from the request set value.

 ## Configuring mymail.py